-In the process of delineating land classifications, general assumptions were made which included that past classification lines, edges of outgrants, roads, USACE boundary monuments and corners, and terrain features such as drainage inlets and well-defined changes in vegetation such as tree lines were used as boundaries between classifications.
+In the process of delineating land classifications, the general assumption was made that past classification lines; edges of outgrants; roads; USACE boundary monuments and corners; and terrain features such as drainage inlets and well-defined changes in vegetation such as tree lines; were used as boundaries between classifications.

-The previous land classifications (from the 1975 Master Plan), the feasibility of keeping or changing the land classifications with the Master Plan revision, and the potential future development needs around the lake were considered.
-All agency and public comments received during the public comment periods were considered during the revision process.
+The previous land classifications (from the 1975 Master Plan), the feasibility of keeping or changing the land classifications with the Master Plan revision, and the potential future development needs around the lake were considered during the revision process.
+All agency and public comments received during the public comment periods were taken into consideration as well.